Meet the founder

 Taking a marketing role with this coffee company, Gina found her passion and excitement again.
 It all made sense, because everything she developed as a child over long Italian dinners had a natural affinity to coffee.
 While the learning curve was wild and steep, Gina just immersed herself in everything coffee.
 After several years in the industry and a decision to move to Sydney, she knew she was ready.

 Gina co founded and established Numero Uno in Sydney, in 2003 , but after a partnership breakdown in 2006, trusting her instincts and backing herself to take the journey, Gina decided to book a flight to Milan, Italy.
-There she visited the head quarters of Brambati SPA, a leader with vast experience in manufacturing coffee roasting equipment for the Specialty Coffee Industry.
-It was there she commissioned her KS 30 kilo coffee roaster specific to her needs.
+She visited the head quarters of Brambati SPA, a leader with vast experience in manufacturing coffee roasting equipment for the specialty coffee industry.
+It was there she commissioned her KS 30 kilogram coffee roaster specific to her needs.

-This was her new beginning to roasting her own beans, and explore the interplay between bean origin, and time, heat and technique.
-To help refine the approach to her first blend, Gina owned and operated Sydney Espresso Bar, Pablo’s Vice, which gave her plenty of willing if not vocal testers.
+This was her new beginning to roasting her own beans, and exploring the interplay between bean origin, roasting time, heat and technique.
+To help refine the development of her first signature blend, Gina owned and operated Sydney Espresso Bar, Pablo’s Vice, which gave her plenty of willing, if not vocal, taste testers.
 Numero Uno’s first official blend, Picasso, was a combination of single-origin beans from five countries: Colombia, Costa Rica, Brazil, Honduras, and Sumatra.
 14 years later Picasso is still Numero Uno’s most popular blend - a testament to Gina’s instincts and intuition.

 Today, Numero Uno is a devoted team who all share the same dream for great coffee and continual knowledge of the product serving a clientele Australia wide.
 It’s clear Numero Uno has a reputation for taste and quality, and is loved and respected by many, but for Gina the heart of Numero Uno is more than coffee.
 As the industry comes under increasing pressure and influence from multinational corporations, Gina knows the value of Numero Uno is in the relationships she has forged with growers and café owners, and the channels she has created to bring them together ethically and sustainably.